gracelang/language/spec.md

 ### Implicit Requests

-If the receiver of a named method request named _m_ is `self` or `outer` it may be left implicit, _i.e._, the `self` or `outer` and the dot may both be omitted.
+If the receiver of a named method request using the name _m_ is `self` or `outer` it may be left implicit, _i.e._, the `self` or `outer` and the dot may both be omitted.
 Implicit requests are resolved as follows:

-* If there is a declaration named _m_ lexically inside but excluding the single innermost object (or trait, class) then the implicit request resolves to that declaration.
+* If there is a declaration of an attribute named _m_ lexically inside but excluding the single innermost object (or trait, class) then the implicit request resolves to that declaration.
+<_apb: I don't understand this.
+Lexically inside what?_>
 Otherwise:

-* If there is a declaration named _m_ lexically visible on `self` (i.e. declared in the single innermost object, trait, or class declaration containing the method, or `use`d or `inherit`ed by that declaraton) then the implicit request is treated as a `self` request.
+* If there is a declaration named _m_ lexically visible on `self` (i.e. declared in the object, trait, or class declaration containing the implicit request, or `use`d or `inherit`ed by that object, trait, or class) then the implicit request is treated as a `self` request.
 Otherwise:

-* If there is a lexically visible declaration of _m_, going out as far as the [module object][Modules] and [dialect][Dialects] then the request resolves to that declaration.
+* If there is a lexically visible declaration of _m_ in an enclosing scope, going out as far as the [module object][Modules] and [dialect][Dialects] then the request resolves to that declaration.
 Otherwise:
+  <_apb: These last two rules give precedene to inherited names over
+  lexically enclosing names.
+This used to be an error.
+  When did we change it?_>

-* If there is no declaration named _m_, the request is an error.
+* There is no visible declaration of an attrbute named _m_, and the implicit request is an error.

 Note that implicit requests are resolved within the site of the declaring method, not where they are used.
+<_apb: What does hat mean?
+WHat is the declaring method?_>

 #### Examples